Rafe-code/qaoa_err_invest/README.md

 **Figure 2:** An example of potential gate error rate improvement at a specific rotation angle.
 Here, the gate has low rates of error at angle 0, but transfer learning suggests an initial rotation angle of 0.5π.
 Applying an offset of 0.5π reduces the error rate at 0.5π.
 <a id="fig-0"></a>

-Hardware implementations leverage error suppression techniques to improve the quality of results produced.
+Hardware implementations use error suppression techniques to improve result quality.
 For instance, IBM offers control over the suppression technique of dynamic decoupling, which uses microwave pulses to reduce decoherence in idling qubits [\[9\]](#ref-9).
 These pulses may then interact with rotation gates in a way that introduces angle-dependent error rates.
 However, considering error suppression techniques is beyond the scope of this initial project.
 Future work could explore how these factors contribute to angle-dependent error rates.

 ---